arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is Eventual Consistency?
 * About the CAP Theorem, make examples of CP, AP and CA systems.
+* How would you explain the recent rise in interest for NoSQL?
 * How does NoSQL tackle scalability challenges?
 * In which case would you use a document database like MongoDB instead of a relational database like MySQL or PostgreSQL?